The Hero Principle

 Exhibition concept:

-Project management MHMBW: Dr. Doris Müller-Toovey (MHMBW)
+Project management MHMBW: Dr. Doris Müller-Toovey (MHMBw)

 Production management MHMBW: Stefan Kontra M.A.
-(MHMBW)
+(MHMBw)

-Project management sub-project T SFB 948: Prof. Dr. Ralf von den Hoff (SFB), Dr. Gorch Pieken (ZMSBW)
+Project management sub-project T SFB 948: Prof. Dr. Ralf von den Hoff (SFB), Dr. Gorch Pieken (ZMSBw)

-Head of scientific curation and conception: Dr. Gorch Pieken (ZMSBW)
+Head of scientific curation and conception: Dr. Gorch Pieken (ZMSBw)

 Scientific curation, text editing and proofreading: Katja Widmann M.A.
 (SFB)

 Scientific curation and curator on site: Andreas Geißler M.A.
-(MHMBW)
+(MHMBw)

 Museum consultant: Lieutenant Colonel Dr. Heiner Bröckermann